 Overview of the planned thesis work

-The thesis investigates adaptations for underwater vision in aquatic insects.
-The main focus is neural adaptations which increase visual sensitivity, and in addition to this, optical adaptations, as well as the behavioural performance of aquatic insects are investigated, in order to obtain a comprehensive picture from neuron to behaviour of how these insects manage to see well in dim light.
+Simplified example: The thesis investigates adaptations for underwater vision in aquatic insects.
+The main focus is neural adaptations, which increase visual sensitivity, and in addition to this, optical adaptations, as well as the behavioural performance of aquatic insects, are investigated in order to obtain a comprehensive picture from neuron to behaviour of how these insects manage to see well in dim light.

 Evaluation and planning